Proven-Paradox/shaper-system/Handbook.md

 Any time you [Provoke](#provoked) a target, that Provocation lasts for 2 rounds.

 #### Long Arm of Justice
-Increase the range at which you Counter Abilities can affect enemies by 1.
+Increase the range at which your Counter Abilities can affect enemies by 1.
 For example, the Riposte Ability normally only reaches enemies in melee range.
 With this Lesson, Riposte would also function against enemies who strike from Short range.
 (This could be reflecting missiles, expanding your retaliation field, invoking stronger magical counters, or something similar.)

 #### Manamaim
 Whenever you pay an Overload cost on a damaging Spell, you may add your [Capacity](#vitalitycapacity) to your damage.
 This extra damage is not included in multipliers.